-There are many activities most of us don't think twice about, like getting out of bed, sitting in a car, eating a meal.
+There are many activities most of us don't think twice about, like getting out of bed, sitting in a car, or eating a meal.
 These very same activities, however, can be extremely challenging for those who live with pain or an illness like arthritis.
 Just the act of trying to get up out of bed can be painful.
 Trying to hold onto a utensil can be excruciating.

-The good news is there are plenty of tools that can make life a bit easier for those who face these challenges.
+The good news is that there are plenty of tools that can make life a bit easier for those who face these challenges.
 Many are helpful regardless of the type of arthritis or inflammatory illness that a person has.

-Both lupus and RA are autoimmune conditions that can strike people at any age, including in children, teens, and young adults.
+Both lupus and RA are autoimmune conditions that can strike people at any age, including children, teens, and young adults.
 These illnesses are very misunderstood, and they require strong medication to prevent joint destruction.